shloakr/farmX/README.md

 FarmX is founded by Pratham Dave, [Varun Shah](https://github.com/vvs005), Sana Mehta and Shloak Rathod.

+## Developers

+This webiste was developed by [Varun Shah](https://github.com/vvs005) and Shloak Rathod equally.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.